bobintornado/Google-API-Discovery-Service-Info/README.md

 # Google-API-Discovery-Service-Info
-A dump of Google API Discovery Service
+A dump of Google API Discovery Service for easy checkup